jbrussell/academic-kickstart/content/home/about.md

 # About

 I am a PhD student studying seismology at the [Lamont-Doherty Earth Observatory](https://www.ldeo.columbia.edu/) at Columbia University.
 My research focuses primarily on surface-wave imaging of the oceanic lithosphere-asthenosphere system using ocean bottom data.
-I am interested in the detailed structure of the oceanic lithosphere-asthenosphere system, including how the lithosphere forms and evolves and the detailed petrofabrics therein.
+I am interested in the structure and evolution of the oceanic upper mantle, including how the lithosphere forms and evolves, the nature of the lithosphere-asthenosphere boundary, and *in situ* constraints on mantle petrofabrics.
+I also have an interest in using data visualization and sonification techniques to better understand complex datasets and as a tool for science communication.